Influenza: start your consultation

 Symptoms of influenza can vary in severity depending on the strain and how quickly you treat; however you could experience a number of the following:

 Once infected, these symptoms do tend to be experience soon after and come about quite strongly, whereas a common cold takes far more time to develop from manageable to increasingly severe when not treated.

 Whilst influenza can pass through your system with time, many people find treating the virus as necessary to not only cure the symptoms quicker and to alleviate any discomfort, making the virus duration far more bearable.

 By treating influenza, you will improve your sleep, which will help fight the virus as well as reducing the spread to others.

 Antiviral medications come in the form of Tamiflu tablets and Relenza inhaler.
 Both are available on prescription.
 They reduce symptoms and the length of the virus.
 In particular, Tamiflu can reduce symptoms to around a day and a half.

 Whilst these methods aren't tested by medical professionals like antivirals, some can help reduce any unpleasant symptoms and lessen the duration of the virus slightly.
 These include antihistamines and cough medicine as well as strong cold medications that can ease unpleasantness.

 Drink plenty of fluids and keeping warm can be accompanied with medication, or used by itself to help rid the flu, as can using a sponge to cool yourself down in rising temperature.
 Using paracetamol and aspirins can also help mild symptoms.

 Influenza is highly contagious, so prevention cannot not be 100% possible, however these factors can help you avoid an outbreak, or means the symptoms may be more manageable if you contract the virus.

-Prescription medication is clinically proven and you can purchase Tamiflu from OnlineClinic from the comfort of your own home.
-We offer next day and same day delivery free of charge allowing you to defeat influenza quickly.
+Tamiflu is available to purchase from OnlineClinic from the comfort of your own home.
+We offer next day delivery free of charge allowing you to defeat influenza quickly.